 Not addressing your cover letter correctly is just as detention-worthy as not including one at all.
 Make sure you get yours right, whether it’s a teaching assistant cover letter, substitute teacher cover letter, or other such letters of interest: How to Address a Cover Letter

-Learning how to open a cover letter for teachers is super important to get right, as its top location gets the most eye time.
+Knowing how to start a cover letter for teachers is super important to get right, as its location gets the most eye time.

-On your teaching cover letter, call them by name.
-Something like “Dear Principal Jackson,” works just perfectly, but you can also segue from the formality in the address area by calling them by their first name: “Dear Jacqueline,”.
+On your teaching cover letter, call the principal or superintendent by name.
+Something like “Dear Principal Jackson” works just perfectly for a cover letter greeting, but you can also segue from the formality in the address area by calling them by their first name: “Dear Jacqueline.”

 Now, what about that “Dear” part?
 Dear is one of the best cover letter salutations, but there are alternatives.
 Read: How to Start a Cover Letter

-Like the first line in a well-written novel for a book report, the opening paragraph should hook the principal immediately in a way that makes them want to hear more.
+Like the first line in a well-written novel, the opening paragraph should hook the principal immediately in a way that makes them want to hear more.

 Let’s look at an example of a great elementary teacher cover letter opening:

 Pro Tip: As you called out their name in the address, mention the school’s name in the opening paragraph, as well.
-It feels more personalized, and it assures the principal that they’re reading a dedicated cover letter.
+It feels more personalized and assures the principal that they’re reading a dedicated cover letter.

-There are other ways to go about your introductory statement.
-For other ideas, as well as to understand how to write a cover letter for a teaching job with no experience, see: How to Write the Perfect Cover Letter
+For other ways to go about your introductory statement, see: How to Write the Perfect Cover Letter

 But don’t worry.
-The next two areas (we suggest a paragraph for each) give you plenty of real estate to make your case.
+The next two paragraphs give you plenty of real estate to make your case.
 Though they’re opposites, these sections have a symbiotic, yin-yang-type relationship, like a compass and protractor.